Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Appendix. Star-shaped sets and envelopes

-Star shaped envelop exists and could be defined in two alternative ways.
+Star shaped envelopes exist and could be defined in two alternative ways.
 Namely, ``from above'' (as an intersection):

-where $W_x(D)$ is a family of sets that are star shaped with respect to $x$ and include $D$, and ``from below'' (as union of intervals):
+where $W_x(D)$ is a family of sets that are star shaped with respect to $x$ and include $D$, and ``from below'' (as a union of segments):

-Notice that deriving a star shaped (w.r.t. a point) envelope of a set is a much easier procedure computationally than that of deriving a convex envelop of the same set.
+Notice that deriving a star shaped envelope of an analytically defined set computationally is a much easier procedure than that of deriving a convex envelop of the same set.

-Let us remind that epigraph of a real valued function $f:S\rightarrow\Real$ is a subset of $S \times \Real$ that consists of all points lying on or above its graph:
+Let us remind that epigraph of a real valued function $f:S\rightarrow\Real$ is a subset of $S \times \Real$ that consists of all points lying on or above its graph: ${\rm epi} (f)=\{(x,\gamma) \mid x \in S, \, \gamma \geq f(x)\}.$

-\begin{dfn} A function $f:S\rightarrow\Real$ is {\it star shaped} with respect to $x \in S$, if ${\rm epi} (f)$ is star shaped set with respect to $(x,f(x))$. \end{dfn} Clearly, $S$ must necessarily be star shaped with respect to $x$.
+\begin{dfn} The function $f:S\rightarrow\Real$ is {\it star shaped} with respect to $x \in S$, if ${\rm epi} (f)$ is star shaped set with respect to $(x,f(x))$.
+The function is {\it convex} if it is star shaped with respect to every $x\in S$. \end{dfn} If the function $f:S\rightarrow\Real$ is star shaped with respect to $x \in S$ then $S$ must necessarily be star shaped with respect to $x$.
 Alternatively, we can use the following definition. \begin{dfn} A function $f:S\rightarrow\Real$ (on a star shaped set $S$ with respect to $x$) is star shaped with respect to $x$ iff the following holds for any $y \in S$ and every $\gamma \in [0,1]$:

-\end{dfn} This is a form of Jensen's inequality with one ``fixed end''.
+\end{dfn} Expression (\ref{eq:new_Jensen}) is a form of Jensen's inequality with one ``fixed end''.
 It is obvious that a function on $S$ is convex iff it is star shaped with respect to every point $x\in S$.